-- Risk of price changes in equities - Currency risk
+- Risk of price changes in equities

+- Risk of changes in interest rates

+- Currency risk

+- Risks associated with investment in investment fund units

 In addition, the fund may temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.